Shabbat in Jerusalem can be an interesting and pleasant experience – if you know what to expect.

 The streets of Jerusalem are eerily empty during Shabbat.
 If you happen to walk or drive around close to the Orthodox neighborhoods you may even observe riot-style uprising by the Ultra-Orthodox, who often stop the cars (at times even throwing stones) screaming “Shabbat, Shabbat!”

 It happened when my mom was visiting me and we tried to make our way to a far away restaurant (one of the very few open in town during Shabbat) and the Palestinian driver accidentally drove through an Orthodox neighborhood.

 Most restaurants close

 Looking for a place to eat during Shabbat in Jerusalem?
 You will have to research and plan this very carefully, as most close right before Shabbat starts and only open again for dinner on Saturday evening.
 Let me cut through the chase for you and point out the best restaurants in Jerusalem that are also open during Shabbat:

 ADOM – Probably is my favorite restaurant in Jerusalem, it’s stylish, easygoing and the food is delicious.
 It’s located inside the First Station (Jerusalem old train station).Reserve in advance as it is very popular.
 It’s on the expensive side.

 SEA DOLPHIN – Located on a narrow alley close to Jaffo Street, it mostly serves seafood.
 It’s expensive.

 CHAKRA – One of the trendiest restaurants in Jerusalem, it serves delicious food but it’s expensive.

 ZUNI – Another one close to Jaffo Street, it’s a very easy going place where you can have anything from chicken to fish to steak.
 It has a good selection of wines.

 But you can have a family style dinner

 If you would like to have a more traditional Shabbat dinner experience, instead of eating out you can opt to join a local family.
-Betzavta, which means “together” in Hebrew, strives to bring together local families with people traveling around Israel, so that they can get to know the local culture and way of life and gain an insider’s perspective.
+There are many companies in Israel that offer this kind of experience and strive to bring together local families with people traveling around Israel, so that they can get to know the local culture and way of life and gain an insider’s perspective.